Sam Byram

-Samuel Mark Byram (born 16 September 1993) is an English professional footballer who plays as a defender for club Leeds United.
-Mainly a left-back, he can also play as a right-back.
+Samuel Mark Byram (born 16 September 1993) is an English professional footballer who plays as a full-back for club Middlesbrough.

-Byram has also played for West Ham United, Nottingham Forest and Norwich City.

 Club career

 Byram was born in Thurrock, Essex, before moving north, where he attended Ralph Butterfield Primary School, Haxby, and then Joseph Rowntree School in York.
 He played for the City Schools team as a boy before joining Leeds United.
 After completing his secondary education at school, he signed scholar forms with the West Yorkshire club in 2010.
 During his first year as scholar, he played 'down' a year in the under-16 team to help his development as a footballer.

 He later progressed to his age group in the under-18s where he would become a regular in the team during his second year in 2011–12.
 As an integral part of the team, he scored several goals over the course of the season as the under-18s finished as runners-up to Newcastle United in their divisional academy league.
 Following the end of the season in May 2012, he was one of five young players rewarded with their first professional contracts for their performances in the campaign.